nwjs-ffmpeg-prebuilt/nwjs-ffmpeg-prebuilt/BUILD_make.md

 # FFmpeg prebuilt for Chromium based apps

-FFmpeg prebuilt binaries with proprietary codecs and build instructions for Window, Linux and macOS.
-We also have some optimization not used by Chromium source.
+FFmpeg prebuilt binaries with proprietary codecs and build script by `make` faster than official `gn` build.
+We also have some optimization not used by Chromium e.g. swapping decoders.

 ### Downloads
 Prebuilt binaries are avaiable at [here](https://github.com/nwjs-ffmpeg-prebuilt/nwjs-ffmpeg-prebuilt/releases)

 ### Build

-This project provides build script by GNU `make` instead of official `gn` build which takes too many time and disk space.

 #### Required build tools

 - Linux 64bit host (for Linux and Windows target)
-- macOS 64bit host (for macOS target)
+- Xcode (for macOS target)
+- make
 - nasm
 - gcc-multilib (for Linux ia32 target)
 - gcc-mingw-w64-x86-64 (for WIndows x64 target)
 - gcc-mingw-w64-i686 (for Windows ia32 target)
-- bash and grep (newer version, install from brew for macOS)
 - curl jq tar

 #### Usage: